cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 == Changelog ==

 = 1.0 =
-* OOP refactoring of the whole code base.
+* OOP refactoring of the whole codebase.
-* Admin Settings page under Settings > Widget Menuizer.
+* Introduced Admin Settings page under Settings > Widget Menuizer.
-* Horizontal/Vertical menu item control.
+* Added horizontal/vertical widget arrangement control.

 = 0.6 =
 * Introduced a new feature letting site administrators create new Sidebars from the widgets admin